RavinSG/obsidian-cyber/Encryption.md

 There are two main types of encryption:

-- **Symmetric encryption** is the use of a *single secret key* to exchange information.
+- **[[Symmetric Key Encryption|Symmetric encryption]]** is the use of a *single secret key* to exchange information.
 Because it uses one key for encryption and decryption, the sender and receiver must know the secret key to lock or unlock the cipher.

-- **Asymmetric encryption** is the use of a *public and private key pair* for encryption and decryption of data.
+- **[[Asymmetric Key Encryption|Asymmetric encryption]]** is the use of a *public and private key pair* for encryption and decryption of data.
 It uses two separate keys: a public key and a private key.
 The public key is used to encrypt data, and the private key decrypts it.
 The private key is only given to users with authorised access.

 ### Obscurity is not security